jedevc/fyp-report/report.md

 An important aspect of vulnspec is to allow generating different programs that all contain the same described vulnerability.
-While during the interpretation process we introduce some randomness based on how we restructure the block-chunk graph, these changes do not actually introduce major changes into how the program actually runs, or the details of what an exploit might look like.
+While during the interpretation process we introduce some randomness based on how we restructure the block-chunk graph, these changes do not introduce major changes into how the program actually runs, or the details of what an exploit might look like.

-To actually significantly semantically modify the output for a number of outputs, we introduce a number of possible techniques, all of which have been developed and implemented in vulnspec, however, it is by no means a complete list of all the possible transformations that could be constructed.
+To significantly semantically modify the output, we introduce a couple of possible techniques, all of which have been developed and implemented in vulnspec, however, it is by no means a complete list of all the possible transformations that could be constructed.

 Some of these techniques introduce surface level changes, such as the random name generation, others introduce semantic difference in the program (and the required exploit) such as templating, and others introduce both.
-Both of these techniques are important together - generated programs must not only behave slightly differently, and require different exploits for them, but they must also look significantly different.
+Both of these techniques are important together - generated programs must not only behave slightly differently and require different exploits for them, but they must also look significantly different.

 ### NOPs

-One of the most significant techniques for providing powerful randomisation are the introduction of No-Operation blocks (shortened to NOPs), which provide variance across the temporal domain.
+One of the most significant techniques for providing powerful randomisation are the introduction of No-Operation blocks (shortened to NOPs), that provide variance across the temporal domain.

 Essentially, each NOP block does nothing, except to provide some small